zinuga/StockTicker/README.md

 Install gRPC runtime of your language of choice (Java, Go or Python) by studying grpc.io and github.com/grpc/grpc-java Set up protoc and protoc plugin of your language and have dev environment set up.
 Use gradle or maven for Java.
 Understand the Stock Ticker Proto.
-Available in exercise directory.
-Link to proto.
+Proto is available at https://github.com/zinuga/StockTicker/blob/master/src/main/proto/stock.proto

 Stock Ticker App Exercise Steps
 The exercise would involve the following steps in one of the three languages.
-(Java/Go/Python) Simple application which has the following services (feel free to add) Step 1: Get Stock Price given a Stock Symbol (GOOG, TSL) Step 2: Add a Stock Symbol: Implement this
+(Java/Go/Python) Simple application which has the following services (feel free to add) Step 1: Get Stock Price given a Stock Symbol
+Step 2: Add a Stock Symbol: Implement this
 Step 3: Run GetStockPrice on newly added symbols
 Step 4: Add a streaming method to get a stream of all symbols and prices